1. Are these shades easy to operate?

 The short answer is no, however,

-it can block most of the natural light from coming in.
-The level of
+it can block most natural light from coming in.
+The level of light blockage

-light blockage and privacy you will get from a TULIP ROMAN SHADE is
+and privacy you will get from a PLEATED ROMAN SHADE is mostly the result

-mostly the result of the material you select and the lining(s) you choose.
+of the material you select and the lining(s) you choose.
+Generally speaking,

-Generally speaking, the heavier the material, the less light will come
+the heavier the material, the less light will come through.
+By adding

 only way to get a true "cave effect" and block all of the light